LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/integratevirtualmeetingprovider.md

 ---
-title: "How do I use my Virtual Meeting Provider in LODS?"
+title: "How do I use my Virtual Meeting Provider in classes?"
 isPublished: true
 ---

-# How can I use my Virtual Meeting Provider in LODS?
+# How can I use my Virtual Meeting Provider in classes?

 > Please be aware that the functionality covered in this and linked articles may not be available to you.